 According to royal.uk, the first photographed royals were King Edward VII and Queen Alexandra.
 (Fun fact: At that time, the images came out monochrome and were often hand-colored to look like paintings instead of photographs.)

-Prince Harry and Meghan Markle selected the notable, NYC-based portrait photographer Alexi Lubomirski to be their official photographer after loving his work on their engagement photos (pictured above).
+Prince Harry and Meghan Markle selected the notable, NYC-based portrait photographer Alexi Lubomirski to be their official photographer for their royal wedding after loving his work on their engagement photos, pictured above.